Navigating Canadian Business Meetings: Cultural Etiquette for Corporate Travelers

 Canadian business greetings are synonymous with respectful, formal, and straightforward.

-A firm handshake is the most common way to greet business colleagues and partners, accompanied by a soft smile and direct eye contact.
-People often address each other by titles or last names to initiate a meeting, but it is more common when a familiar relationship is established.
+A firm handshake is the most common gesture in the business world, accompanied by a soft smile and direct eye contact.
+People usually address each other by titles or last names to start a professional conversation.

 Canada is a bilingual country that uses both English and French as its official languages.
 While English is commonly used in Western and Central Canada, Eastern Canada and Quebec primarily use French.

-• Tip: If you are traveling to Quebec to attend business meetings, try to learn a few basic French phrases to establish a rapport.
+- Tip: If you are traveling to Quebec to attend meetings and business conferences, try to learn a few basic French phrases to establish a rapport.

 Meeting Dynamics: Structure and Communication